-In my garden, I have east-facing windows, which heat up the house early in the day.
+In my garden, I have east-facing windows, which heat the house early in the day.
 When our home was being built, I designed the landscape so that there were plants placed in front of those windows.

 A few years ago, I was working with a client who was an interior designer who had employed this same strategy for adding beauty while shielding her windows from the sun.
-She had decided that instead of curtains for her windows, that she wanted ‘natural, green’ window coverings.
+She had decided that instead of curtains for her windows, she wanted ‘natural, green’ window coverings.

 This is the view from her living room where the lush green foliage from the ‘Orange Jubilee’ create interesting shadows inside and she can enjoy the feeling of being surrounded by beautiful plants, even while indoors.

 To achieve this, she planted a row of ‘Orange Jubilee’ (Tecoma x ‘Orange Jubilee’) shrubs in front of her windows.

 Here is another example of using plants in place of curtains.
 A single hop bush shrubcreates a lovely green screen that protects this west-facing window from the blistering afternoon sun.